 When creating a catalog, Citrix manages the resource location for the catalog.
 You can optionally configure advanced settings for the resource location.

-When you click Advanced settings, Citrix Managed Desktops retrieves resource location information.
+When you click Advanced settings, the service retrieves resource location information.

 If you already have a resource location for the domain and network connection specified for the catalog, you can save it for use by the catalog you’re creating.

 If that resource location has only one Cloud Connector, another one is installed automatically.
 You can optionally specify advanced settings for the Cloud Connector you’re adding.

 If you don’t have a resource location set up for the domain and network connection specified for the catalog, you’re prompted to configure one.